armory/docs/content/en/docs/installation/armory-deployments-for-spinnaker.md

 ---
 title: Get Started with Armory Deployments for Spinnaker
-description: Use this self-service guide to prepare your environment and then install the Armory Deployments Plugin, which allows you to deploy apps incrementally based on criteria you set.
+description: Use this self-service guide to install the Armory Deployments for Spinnaker Plugin, which enables new Spinnaker stages that unlock the features of Armory cloud services.
 exclude_search: true
 toc_hide: true
 ---